Polygons

 Zomable Polygons

 There are many types of two-dimensional figures.
 In what follows, we will concentrate on polygons.
-A polygon is a finite region of 2-D Euclidean space* bound by at least 3 straight line segments, or sides; these sides meet in pairs, in angles different from 0 and 180 degrees, at an identical number of vertices.
-These surface elements (henceforth "elements") - sides and vertices - are, together with the inner surface, also part of the polygon.
+We have already depicted a few polygons above (triangles, rectangles, the Square and the Pentagon): they are finite regions of 2-D Euclidean space* bound by at least 3 straight line segments, or sides; these sides meet in pairs, in angles different from 0 and 180 degrees, at an identical number of vertices.
+In what follows, we regard all polygons and generally polytopes as closed sets, which means that their surface elements (henceforth "elements") are also part of them.

 * This is the traditional definition of a polygon.
 We will not consider here apeirogons, skew polygons, or complex polygons.